stts-se/rbnf/README.md

 # rbnf

-Libraries and commands for spelling out numeric expansion, based on the "RBNF" the ICU project, https://github.com/unicode-org/icu and https://github.com/unicode-org/cldr.
+Libraries and commands for spelling out numeric expansion, based on the "RBNF" part of the ICU project, https://github.com/unicode-org/icu and https://github.com/unicode-org/cldr.

 The license of the original software and data is here: https://github.com/unicode-org/icu/blob/master/icu4c/LICENSE